getzola/zola/docs/content/documentation/getting-started/configuration.md

 base_url = "mywebsite.com"

 # The site title and description; used in feeds by default.
+# Can be set for each language separately.
 title = ""
 description = ""

 # The default language; used in feeds.
+# Must be a valid language identifier, similarly to HTML's lang attribute.
 default_language = "en"
+# A "friendly" name for the language.
+Useful for setting a shorter name or
+# keeping old links that did not use valid language codes working.
+# URLs for translations will use this name.
+Can be set for each language.
+# See "Multilingual sites" for more information.
+language_alias = ""

 # The site theme to use.
 theme = ""